 2 students killed in Iowa school shooting, police say

-Two students were killed Monday and a teacher was injured in a shooting at a Des Moines, Iowa, school on the edge of the city's downtown, police said.
+Two students were killed Monday and a teacher was injured in what police said was a targeted shooting at a Des Moines school that is dedicated to helping at-risk youth.
+Three suspects were arrested afterward.

-The shooting happened at an educational program called Starts Right Here that is affiliated with the Des Moines school district.
-The program, which helps at-risk youth, was founded by Will Holmes, a rapper whose stage name is Will Keeps.
+The shooting was at an educational program called Starts Right Here that is affiliated with the Des Moines school district.

-Emergency crews were called to the business park where the program is located just before 1 p.m.
-Police said two people were taken into custody.
+Police say emergency crews were called to the school, which is in a business park, just before 1 p.m.
+Officers arrived to find two students critically injured, and they started CPR immediately.
+The two students died at a hospital.
+The teacher who was injured is in serious condition and was headed into surgery Monday afternoon.

+About 20 minutes after the shooting, police said officers stopped a car that matched witnesses' descriptions about two miles away and took three suspects into custody.
+Police said one of the suspects ran from the car, but officers using a K-9 were able to track that person down.

 Iowa Senator Chuck Grassley tweeted that he was monitoring the situation and "praying for all those affected."